 4 Simple Ways to Protect Your Health From Climate Change… Naturally

-by Stacy Thomas | August 6, 2020, updated over 3 years ago
+by Stacy Thomas | August 6, 2020, updated almost 4 years ago

 Unless you’re a climate change denier, you know that climate change is a thing.
 If you’ve read even slightly beyond the headlines, you know it’s a really serious thing.
 Climate change has huge ramifications for the environment, the economy, and the health of ourselves and our loved ones.
 How do we stop it?